scaryghost/ServerAchievements/README.md

 Alternatively, the webadmin page and in-game mutator configuration menu can be used to change the mutator settings.
 If configured from in game, the last 4 properties are only visible if the "View Advanced Options" box is checked

+## Localization
+Localization for the achievement panel and mutator text is provided in the ServerAchievements.int file.
+Change the extension to your desired language region and edit the file to translate the mutator text.

 ## Creating Custom Achievements
 Please see the wiki for a guide on creating custom achievement packs based on the ServerAchievements engine.
 https://github.com/scaryghost/ServerAchievements/wiki/Creating-Custom-Achievements